omtch/omega-chain/README.md

 ### Design Logic

-1. Technically speaking, Omega Chain does not belong to a two-layer solution, but is a side chain of Ethereum.
+1. Technically speaking, Omega Chain does not belong to a layer2 solution, but is a side chain of Ethereum.
 Most of the technical functions and business functions of Omega Chain are developed by the Omega Chain team.
 2. Compatible with current mainstream public chains including Ethereum, BSC, Heco Chain, etc. The above public chains have relatively mature applications and communities.
 Therefore, most of the mature Dapp, ecosystem components and tools in the industry can be adapted to Omega Chain.
 Omega Chain nodes will perform hardware specifications and Omega Chain functions.
 ### Improvement Plan